 1e Pension Provision Solutions Credit Suisse Collective Foundation 1e

 The object of the Credit Suisse Collective Foundation 1e is the provision of occupational pensions through the collective investment and management of pension funds.
-The Collective Foundation was established by Credit Suisse AG as founder, and is legally independent of the company.
+The Collective Foundation was established by Credit Suisse (Switzerland) Ltd. as founder, and is legally independent of the company.

 Below you will find information about our investment groups, some of which have been on the market for over 40 years.
 Our clients have high regard for our CSA/CSA 2 Mixta investment groups, which consistently rank among the best in market analyses.
 They are known for their broad diversification and professional portfolio management.
 Our investment foundation's products are regulated by the Oberaufsichtskommission Berufliche Vorsorge (OAK BV – Federal Supervisory Commission for Employee Benefits Insurance).

 Actively managed investment groups feature active management by specialized portfolio managers.
 The objective is to maximize long-term performance in CHF.
 The investment groups are broadly diversified.
 The CSA Low-Risk Strategy CHF investment group invests in bonds.
 The investment group CSA Mixta-BVG 15 E invests in bonds, equities, real estate and the money market.
 The CSA 2 Mixta-BVG 25, CSA 2 Mixta-BVG 35, CSA 2 Mixta-BVG 45 and CSA 2 Mixta-BVG 75 investment groups exploit the opportunities in international diversification, investing globally in bonds, equities, real estate, and the money market as well as in Swiss mortgages.
 Investments in alternative investments supplement the CSA Mixta-BVG 15 Plus and CSA 2 Mixta-BVG 25 Plus investment groups.